-Labour, the process of delivering products of conception, typically begins after 37 weeks of gestation, spontaneously vaginally or per-abdominally.
+Labor, the process of delivering products of conception, typically begins after 37 weeks of gestation, either spontaneously vaginally or per-abdominally.
 It ensues from progressive uterine contractions facilitating cervical dilation, effacement, and descent of the fetal head, leading to labor pain.
-While pharmaceutical pain management during labor remains contentious due to potential adverse effects on both the woman and fetus [1], non-pharmaceutical methods offer cost-effective, straightforward, and efficient alter- natives across societal levels, devoid of adverse effects [2].
+While pharmaceutical pain management during labor remains contentious due to potential adverse effects on both the woman and fetus [1], non-pharmaceutical methods offer cost-effective, straightforward, and efficient alternatives across societal levels, devoid of adverse effects [2].

-Many non-pharmaceutical efforts can be made to reduce labor pain, such as warm and cold compresses, hydrotherapy, counterpressure, knee compressions, position, Yoga and breathing exercises, back or posture, birthing balls, aromatherapy, music therapy, hypnotherapy, acupuncture, and others [3].
+Many non-pharmaceutical efforts can be made to reduce labor pain, such as warm and cold compresses, hydrotherapy, counter-pressure, knee compressions, position, yoga and breathing exercises, back or posture, birthing balls, aromatherapy, music therapy, hypnotherapy, acupuncture, and others [3].
 Birthing balls can be an alternative method to reduce labor pain.
 Base [4] explains that birthing balls have been gradually used in labor because of their flexibility and elasticity.
 They are useful for relaxing the pelvic muscles and relieving pressure on the fetus's lowest part, which can reduce labor pain [5].

-Based on research done by [6] reveals that the birthing ball therapy can be implemented at birth by seated astride on the ball and shaking the pelvis from one side to the other alternately, leaning on the ball with the body kneeling on the floor while hugging the ball then moving the pelvis from one side to the other, or placing the ball on the chair then leaning over the ball and moving the body right and left.
-Most respondents chose to sit on the ball so they would not easily feel tired carrying too much weight on their stomach, and the force of gravity could still help lower the baby's head.
+A study reports that the birthing ball therapy can be implemented at birth by seated astride on the ball and shaking the pelvis from one side to the other alternately, leaning on the ball with the body kneeling on the floor while hugging the ball then moving the pelvis from one side to the other, or placing the ball on the chair, then leaning over the ball and moving the body right and left.
+Most respondents chose to sit on the ball so they would not easily feel tired carrying too much weight on their stomach, and the force of gravity help lower the baby's head [6].

-Besides, Yoga can be used to reduce labor pain.
-Yoga is a non-pharmaceutical effort to increase the mother's strength and flexibility while increasing their capability to become more consistent with their body and labor response [7].
-Yoga is a body and mind exercise origina-
+Besides, yoga can be used to reduce labor pain.
+Yoga is a non-pharmaceutical effort to increase the mother's strength and flexibility while increasing their capabilities to be more consistent with their body and labor response [7].
+Yoga is a body and mind exercise originating from India that is recognized as a health gymnastic for psychologists and various immune conditions and pain.
+In contrast, prenatal yoga is a modified form adapted to a pregnant mother's condition.
+Regular prenatal yoga in the third trimester can help women become physically and mentally more relaxed and flexible to adapt to unpleasant situations during labor [8].